sys-bio/tellurium/docs/antimony.rst

 the reaction rate of G1 will be ``S1*k``.

 It is also possible to modulate the inherited reaction rate.
-To do this, we use ellipses ``...`` as shorthand for 'the formula for the element upstream of me'.
-Let's add a ribosome binding site that increases the rate of production of protein by a factor of three, and say that the promoter actually increases the rate of protein production by S1*k instead of setting it to S1*k:
+To do this, we use ellipses ``...`` as shorthand for ‘the formula for the element upstream of me’.
+Let’s add a ribosome binding site that increases the rate of production of protein by a factor of three, and say that the promoter actually increases the rate of protein production by S1*k instead of setting it to S1*k: